CiscoDevNet/DNAC-Troubleshooting-Alexa-App/README.md

-	2.Ngrok need to be installed from https://ngrok.com/download example - added in github repo , download the same and run below command line
+	2.Ngrok need to be installed from https://ngrok.com/download run below commands from terminal
 		$ ./ngrok http 3000

 It will display like below in the console